-Then, work out which attachment you want to use first – because you should always do the attachment work before the vacuuming with the main head.
+Next, work out which attachment you want to use first – because you should always do the attachment work before vacuuming with the main head.

 If, like us, you've used the main vacuum head and the crevice tool and never ever tried out those other 'odd-looking brush head thingies', it's not a bad idea to find out what they're for (no time like the present).

-Guilty of always using the same dishwasher programme?
+Guilty of always using the same dishwasher program?
 Never veer off the 'quick' setting on your washing machine?
 Puzzled by all but two of your vacuum attachments?
 Yup, us too.

-But the different attachments are designed to give you the best/quickest results on all the different surfaces you'll be tackling, so getting to know which is which is really worthwhile.
-Okay, it's not a hot date with Channing Tatum/Gigi Hadid, but you've read down this far so...
+But the different vacuum attachments are designed to give you the best/quickest results on all the different surfaces you'll be tackling, so getting to know which is really worthwhile when using a vacuum cleaner.

 The crevice tool: you know, the short skinny one with the angled tip.
-Use this to get into corners (think cleaning the sofa), along the top of skirting boards, behind radiators...
+Use this to get into corners, along the top of skirting boards, behind radiators...
 It's probably one of your top two, so we won't go on.

 The dusting brush: it's the little round brush head and you're meant to use it on delicate vacuuming jobs, perhaps along painted windowsills that you don't want to scratch, around books that you don't want to suck up, or on lampshades which inevitably gather dust.

-The mattress attachment: we are really getting into the realm of 'unusual vacuum attachments now', but this neat little add-on is designed to clean a mattress can also get rid of dust mites from mattresses really efficiently (use it on the sofa, too).
+The mattress attachment: we are really getting into the realm of 'unusual vacuum attachments now', but this neat little add-on is designed to clean a mattress can also get rid of dust mites really efficiently (use it on your best sofa, too).
 It looks like a much narrower version of the upholstery tool.
-Find out more about cleaning a mattress in our comprehensive guide (hint: the first step is vacuuming).

-3. Plug the vacuum cleaner in the right socket (really)
+3. Plug the vacuum cleaner in the correct socket

-We've all gone for 'power mode' and watched the hallway rug disappear up the tube.
+We've all gone for 'power mode' and watched your best hallway rug disappear up the tube.
 You know what we're talking about: delicate setting for unfixed or flimsy materials; power mode for fixed carpets; beater bar 'on' when you need to give that grime an extra nudge upwards.
 Using the different settings is how your vacuum was intended to be used, so put them to good work.

 5. Do your attachment work first (working high to low)

 Why rugs first?
-If you clean your rug first then put it aside you won't be spreading any rug dirt about your floors.
+If you clean a rug first then put it aside you won't be spreading any rug dirt about your floors.

 First, check the care label for any vacuuming instructions and warnings.
 Then, take it outside and give it a gentle bashing (over a line if possible; if not over a garden chair – but away from the house or the dust will go straight back in.

-Take it back in, lie it flat and stand with your feet wide apart on the rug, vacuuming between them as you go, being careful not to vacuum any delicate trimmings.
+Take it back in, lay it flat, and stand with your feet wide apart on the rug, vacuuming between them as you go, being careful not to vacuum any delicate trimmings.
 Then simply roll it up and put it aside while you vacuum your floors.
 Or, leave it outside hanging somewhere for a nice bit of UV treatment to kill any bacteria and freshen it up.